gabr0236/OpenLog/README.md

 - Speech to text
 - Datetimepicker for selecting date
-- Edit log; Change category, datetime, logvalue
+- Edit log; Change category, datetime, log value
-- Many diffrent emojis to chose from when creating new category
+- Many different emojis to chose from when creating new category
 - Darkmode
-- Localization; App works in both english and danish depending on location
+- Localization; App works in both English and Danish depending on location

 ## Built with
 - Kotlin